U8NWXD/oppia-wiki/Angular-Migration.md

 **Some Common Migration Queries**
 1. What are Promises? - Promises are exactly what they sound like.
 In the simplest words, they are a promise to the developer that things will work, what to do when they work, and also when they don’t work.

 	 They can have three states:

 	1. Resolved: The caller of the promise has executed as expected.

 	2. Rejected: The caller of the promise didn’t execute as expected

 	3. Pending: The caller is yet to be executed

 	So,  then what exactly are the resolve and reject that we pass?
 They are simply the function calls that we pass.
 Eg. successCallback(abcd) will give parameter abcd to the resolve function when the promise caller is called.

 	How is it structured?
 A promise is called using a .then() statement after the function.
 Note that you cannot put this after any function, only one that returns a promise.
 Then functions follow.
 If there is only one function, it is the resolve function.
 If there are two functions, they are called resolve and reject respectively.
 The reject function is used mostly for error handling and unexpected behaviour

 	  For more reading check out the [MDN Guide](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)!

 2. What is `rootScope`? - Angular has scopes. `$scope` is a local scope, which is bound to exactly one controller.
 It can local properties and functions of the controller. `$rootScope` on the other hand, is the global scope and can be accessed from everywhere.

 	What is `$rootScope.$applyAsync()` and why do we use it? `$rootScope.$applyAsync` is used to update the global properties and variables so that the new state can be used by the function where it is called.
 As to why it is not updated automatically, the reason is that the Angular DOM basically runs in cycles, and apply causes the changes to be saved.
 Mostly this is done explicitly, but in some cases, we have to do it explicitly.
 This is mentioned in the Angular migration guide.
 Remember that this function will go in the resolve of the promise!
 This is because we want the variables to get to their new state in case of expected behaviour.

 	For more reference: [Scopes](https://docs.angularjs.org/guide/scope)

 3. How to assign types in the Angular file?

 	Follow a trail.
 Some are really simple.
 But they all follow the same pattern.
 Keep following the variable through different references to see what type to assign.
 You can even use other references of that variable.
 Eg. If you wanted to assign a type to a function that returned WindowRef.nativeWindow!
 I went to window-ref.service file saw that nativeWindow returned the _window object which had a type Window.
 Just follow trails.

 	Other times it might be obvious from the name.
 Eg SkillList is obviously an array of Skills.
 However, double-check these!

 	The final way is to use a console log statement.
 This is good for complicated data types.
 Run the python development server and log the value where you get the return.
 You’ll see something of type Object with certain properties.
 Global search these properties in the codebase and find out what type it is!

 4. What is fakeAsync() and flushMicrotasks() and why do we use it?
 For this we need to understand why being synchronous is a problem for tests.
 Compilers don’t compile code line by line and instead push processes into a queue as they come and the resulting processes are pushed once these end.
 What this means is that a process whose parent was called earlier may be executed after another whose parent was called later due to how much time the parent processes took.
 To make an asynchronous function synchronous we use fakeAsync combined with flushMicrotasks.
 FakeAsync creates a fake asynchronous zone wherein you can control process flow.
 When flushMicrotasks is called, it flushes the task queues, i.e it waits for the processes to leave the queue before proceeding further.
 So, the tests are consistent!

 5. What are MockServices/FakeServices that are in the codebase?
 MockServices are basically just used to imitate real services and provide functionality for tests via inorganically made function copies of the service.
 These are faster but don’t test services so be wary of using them.
 The reason we use them is that we want to want to test the current service, not the other service, so we just use a small shell to use the functionality we want.

+6. How can I have constants shared across Angular and AngularJS code?

+    The Angular 2+ constants file to be named _*.constants.ts_ whereas the AngularJS equivalents of those constants must be in a separate file named _*.constants.ajs.ts_.
+The constants must be first declared in the Angular constants file and then be declared in the corresponding AngularJS constants file by importing the constants class from the Angular constants file and using that class's properties to declare the AngularJS equivalents.
+Import the constants class in the module and add it to the `providers` list of the `NgModule`.

+    For example: If there is a constant named `SKILL_EDITOR_CONSTANT` that needs to be used in skill editor, then add that constant to the `SkillEditorConstants` class of the file _skill-editor-page.constants.ts_ as such:

+    ```js
+    export class SkillEditorPageConstants {
+      ...
+      public static SKILL_EDITOR_CONSTANT = 'constant_value';
+      ...
+    }
+    ```

+    Now, add the constant to the AngularJS file as well:

+    ```js
+    import { SkillEditorPageConstants } from
+      'pages/skill-editor-page/skill-editor-page.constants.ts';

+    ...
+     oppia.constant('SKILL_EDITOR_CONSTANT', SkillEditorPageConstants.SKILL_EDITOR_CONSTANT);
+    ...
+    ```

+    And now you can use the constant in both your AngularJS as well as Angular parts of the code!

 _For any queries related to angular migration, please don't hesitate to reach out to **Srijan Reddy (@srijanreddy98)**._